suss-swe-ig/telegram-bot/README.md

 * ~~Refactor the codebase to seperate business logic from lower level implementations~~
 * Log bot status to telegram channel / group for monitoring
 * ~~Support interaction in main channel or topic.~~
-* Backup command to dump the database into a downloadable file
-* Restore command to upload the database to the Bot
 * Broadcast command to share events in telegram groups
 * Reminder command to support the deadlines of each academic unit
+* Courseinfo command to access course info
+* RBAC for granular authorisation and privileges for different users

 ## Software Architecure
 ![hello world](architecture.png)